 - We have 3 seasons a year: Fall (Sept-Nov/Dec), Spring (Feb-May/Jun), Summer (Jun-Aug).
 All matches are played Saturdays on a rotating schedule of 8:00, 10:00, 12:00, 14:00, 16:00.
 With the exception of Summer seasons during World Cup years, full schedules are posted before the start of the season.

-- We adhere to the same International Football Association Board (IFAB) rules that govern FIFA with a few exceptions that are noted HERE (important highlights listed below).
+- We adhere to the same International Football Association Board (IFAB) rules that govern FIFA with a few exceptions*.

 - Every player MUST be registered with the league to participate.
-This means that every player must obtain an ACSA player card through our Ateamo system, AND be listed on the photo roster.
-You get invited to register by your team captain.
+This means that every player must register AND pay for an ACSA player card through our Ateamo system, AND be listed on the photo roster.
+You get invited to register by a team captain.
 Player cards are $20 and are valid from September 1 to August 31.

-- Teams need to have matching shirts (soccer jerseys preferred) with numbers.
+- Teams need to have matching shirts (jerseys preferred) with numbers.

-- Forfeits within 48 hours of scheduled match time incur a financial penalty of covering ref fees for both teams ($80) and potentially additional administrative fees.
+- Forfeits within 48 hours of scheduled match time incur a financial penalty of covering ref fees for both teams ($100) and potentially additional administrative fees.
 Forfeits must be received at least 48 hours in advance of your scheduled time to all correct parties (forfeit@ACSAsoccer.org AND the opposing team captain) to avoid financial penalty.
 Team Captain contact information is located on the standings page and in the Captains’ google drive.

 *ACSA playing rules highlights (click here for full ACSA playing rules – below highlights reflect most recent changes):

 Male field players may not exceed 5 (there is no exception to this).
 The goalkeeper may be male or female, and does NOT count as a field player.
 To start a match your team must have 6 field players and 1 goalie—at least 1 of the field players must be female.

 90min with two 45min halves (5min halftime).
 Water breaks may be given in each half if both captains agree (required in Summer season).
 Water breaks do not exceed 1-2min and the game clock keeps running.